ORNL-Fusion/freda-doc/docs/workflows/multifidelity_uq/introduction.rst

 ======================

 This framework is designed to run two primary types of UQ analyses, both of which use low-fidelity models to accelerate the study.
-New capabilities are added in time.
+Future versions will include additional capabilities.

 2.1.
 Use case 1: Multi-fidelity Monte Carlo (MFMC)
 ---------------------------------------------------